Microsoft 365 Government

 • Provision of Online Services

-Business Partnership With The Government: This public sector license was created for companies with more than 250 employees.
-It helps set current enterprise-wide IT benchmarks.
+Business Partnership with the Government: This public sector license, designed for companies with more than 250 employees, helps set current enterprise-wide IT benchmarks.
 Acquiring technology is streamlined by using a single agreement, providing more stable pricing, and allowing for installment payments.
-Included in the subscription fee is a period of Software Assurance.
+Included in the subscription fee is a period of software assurance.
+With Microsoft Office for government, organizations can ensure their IT infrastructure meets the highest standards efficiently and effectively.

-Enterprise Subscription Agreement For Government: The Enterprise Agreement is comparable to this alternative, except this one has a lower initial investment.
-During the contract’s duration, you’ll also have access to Microsoft’s cloud services and software licenses, and Software Assurance.
+Enterprise Subscription Agreement for Government: An Enterprise Agreement is comparable to this alternative, except this one has a lower initial investment.
+During the contract’s duration, you’ll also have access to Microsoft’s cloud services and software licenses, and software assurance.

-Microsoft Products And Services Agreement: This license aids government agencies in consolidating their IT product purchases under one umbrella.
-All software and Online Services are bundled into one agreement that gives you more leeway in how and where you use each (for example, you can have software installed locally, in the cloud, or a hybrid configuration) and more control over your software and data.
-MPSA gives users the option to include Software Assurance at no additional cost.
+Microsoft Products and Services Agreement (MPSA): This license aids government entities in consolidating their IT product purchases under one umbrella.
+All software and online services are bundled into one agreement that gives you more leeway in how and where you use each and more control over your software and data.
+For example, you can have software installed locally, in the cloud, or a hybrid configuration.
+MPSA gives users the option to include software assurance at no additional cost.
 The minimum number of users or devices required to qualify for the agreement is 250.

 • The MPSA’s Online Services are available and can be factored into the cost calculation.